avo-hq/docs.avohq.io/docs/3.0/field-options.md

 The `name` property is the column in the database where Avo looks for information or a property on your model.

 That will add a few fields in your admin panel.
-On the **Index** view, we will get a new text column.
-On the **Show** view, we will also get a text value of that record's database value.
-Finally, on the **Edit** and **Create** views, we will get a text input field that will display & update the `name` field on that model.
+On the <Index /> view, we will get a new text column.
+On the <Show /> view, we will also get a text value of that record's database value.
+Finally, on the <Edit /> and <New /> views, we will get a text input field that will display & update the `name` field on that model.

 ## Field conventions